andrew-johnson-4/AI4P/README.md

 [type] A type can always be represented nominally with possible internal structure expressable as a lamba calculus term.

-[pun] A pun is a symbolic link to multiple ambiguous terms.
+[split] A split is a symbolic link to multiple ambiguous terms.
+Any term position that accepts a Term must accept a Split.

-[merge] A merge is a symbolic link to multiple ambiguous types.
+[join] A join is a symbolic link to multiple ambiguous types.
+Any type position that accepts a Type must accept a Join.

+[goal] A goal is an objective to minimize or maximize a metric produced from some Terms and Types.

+[relation] A relation is a property of comparison of some Terms and Types.